UnderstandLingBV/Tuktu/documentation/processors/meta/tuktu.processors.meta.ParallelConfigProcessor.json.md

   * **config** *(type: object)* `[Required]`

+    * **name** *(type: string)* `[Optional]`
+    - Name of these parallelly executed flows to identify in Monitor.

     * **merger** *(type: string)* `[Required]`
     - The merger class to be used to merge the results of the processors.
+For example:

+tuktu.processors.merge.SimpleMerger
+tuktu.processors.merge.JSMerger
+tuktu.processors.merge.PaddingMerger
+tuktu.processors.merge.SerialMerger

     * **include_original** *(type: boolean)* `[Optional, default = false]`
     - Merge the other results into the original DataPacket, or not.